 - Smoking.
 Smoking during pregnancy increases the likelihood of a congenital heart defect in the baby.

 Heredity.
-Congenital heart defects appear to run in families and are associated with many genetic syndromes.
+Congenital heart defects sometimes run in families and may be associated with a genetic syndrome.
 Many children with Down syndrome — which is caused by an extra 21st chromosome (trisomy 21) — have heart defects.
 A missing piece (deletion) of genetic material on chromosome 22 also causes heart defects.

 Genetic testing can detect such disorders during fetal development.
 If you already have a child with a congenital heart defect, a genetic counselor can estimate the odds that your next child will have one.